kusimo/blanla-gatsby-theme/README.md

 ### Page speed
 The page speed of the site is good, but adding little optimisation like expanding the static assets cache lifetime will result in even better performance.

-If you have not already added this to your .htaccess.
+**Optional** - If you have not already added this to your .htaccess.
 This is the snippet I'm using for efficient cache policy.
 Add this in the .htaccess file.

+> Take extra caution when editing .htaccess file, backup up the file before you commit any change.

 ```code
 <FilesMatch "index\.(html|htm)$">